sprax/python/subs/README.txt

 words I chose for this purpose are "I", "a", "the", and "and".
 Experiments show that for actual given corpus and encrypted texts, "the" alone would have been sufficient.
-3) Given the current best guess at the cipher key, look for encoded words that have exactly one unguessed cipher letter, and try matching these against each word in the corpus of the same length.
-If all the previously guessed ciphers match, then evaluate
+3) Given the current best guess at the cipher key, gather all the encoded words that contain exactly one letter whose inverse mapping has not yet been guessed.
+Taking each of these single-unknown cipher words in descending order of frequency, try to match it against all (or at least the most common) corpus words of the same length, also in descending order of frequency.
+Whenever a corpus word's letters match all the previously guessed keys of this cipher word, evaluate the map that would result from adding the implied new key mapping.
+(That is, if the unguessed letter is at index j of the cipher word, try adding corpus_word[j] -> cipher_word[j] to the existing map.)
+A simple way to score the map is to count the letters in all the cipher words that would match whole corpus words when decoded with this map.
+If multiple corpus words match the single-unknown cipher words, keep the first one that gives the maximal score.
+If this maximal score is greater than score of the old best-guess map, then accept this new binding and go on to the next single-unknown cipher word.

 Limitations and Possible Enhancements